drnic/pivotal-tracker-tmbundle/README.md

 ## History

-The story slurper code (`story.rb`) comes from Hashrocket via Les Hill.
+The story slurper code (`story.rb`) comes from Hashrocket gifted from Les Hill.

 ## License

 Copyright (c) 2009 Dr Nic Williams, Mocra

 Copyright (c) 2009 Hashrocket (lib/story.rb)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including